Burhan-Q/ultralytics-snippets/README.md

   </p>
 </div>

 A [Python snippets extension for VSCode](https://marketplace.visualstudio.com/items?itemName=Ultralytics.ultralytics-snippets) to assist with development using the [Ultralytics package](https://github.com/ultralytics/ultralytics).
 These snippets will help you code with Ultralytics faster and help provide some boilerplate examples to test out.
-Open an Issue or a Pull Request to have your snippet added! 🚀
+Open an Issue or a Pull Request to have your snippet added! 🚀 Also works with [`neovim`](#use-with-neovim)!

 <div align="center">
   <p>